kubeflow/website/content/en/docs/pipelines/installation/overview.md

 :
   * You can deploy AI Platform Pipelines on [Cloud Console UI](https://console.cloud.google.com/marketplace/details/google-cloud-ai-platform/kubeflow-pipelines).
   * A Kubeflow Pipelines public endpoint with auth support is **auto-configured** for you.
-  * (Optional) You can choose to persist your data in Google Cloud managed storages (Cloud SQL and Cloud Storage).
+  * (Optional) You can choose to persist your data in Google Cloud managed storage services (Cloud SQL and Cloud Storage).
   * You can [authenticate to Google Cloud with the Compute Engine default service account](/docs/gke/pipelines/authentication-pipelines/#compute-engine-default-service-account).
 However, this method may not be suitable if you need workload permission separation.

 Notes on specific features